nelson-ds/VoiceWikipedia/README.txt

 *** Acknowledgement ***

-My Mumbai University Professor, Anup Kunte (kunte.anup@gmail.com) for his guidance and support
+My Professor from the Mumbai University, Anup Kunte(kunte.anup@gmail.com) for guidance and support
 ____________________________________________________________________________________________________________________________

 *** Contact ***